The Night of July 5/6 1944 - Villeneuve St.George

 The Lady Spy

-F/O Smith met and knew as "Janette" was really Ginette Marie Helene Jullian.
+F/O Smith met and knew this Lady Spy code named "Janette" who was in reality Ginette Marie Helene Jullian.
 A French spy and wireless operator dropped into France

 the day after "D-Day" along with a colleague Gerard Dedieu.